Our Business and Organisational Structure

 Employee Training

 In addition to the Supplier Due Diligence and Monitoring referred to above, BLME is committed to training its employees (including its executives) on modern slavery issues, with the aim to ensure that each understands the importance of identifying and mitigating modern slavery abuses.
-This is carried out as part of its financial crime training programme, which is mandatory for all employees and executives (whether they are permanent or temporary).
+This is carried out as part of our financial crime training programme, which is mandatory for all employees and executives (whether they are permanent or temporary).

 Effectiveness Rating

-BLME can report that for its 2023 financial year, no Modern Slavery issues were identified:
+BLME can report that for its 2024 financial year, no Modern Slavery issues were identified:

 • in BLME’s business / operations; or